On Location

 WHO SHOULD ATTEND:

 All are welcome.
-A limited number of spots in this workshop are reserved at a discounted price of $250 for emerging artists.
+One space in this workshop is reserved at a discounted price of $345 for an emerging artist.
 If you are a photographer or digital artist between the ages of 18-35 interested in participating in this class, please submit your information at the following link for consideration: bit.ly/3Eha7tS

 What You Should Know: